• Drug design formulations based on nanotherapeutics for glioblastoma, tuberculosis and Type II diabetes

-Prof Sir Mark Welland started his career in nanoscience and nanotechnology at IBM Research Laboratories, Yorktown Heights, USA, where he was part of the team that developed one of the first scanning tunnelling microscopes.
-In 1985, appointed to a Lectureship in Electrical Engineering at the University of Cambridge, he set up the first tunnelling microscopy group in the UK and in 1991 he began the nanoscience research group.
-Sir Mark is currently Professor of Nanotechnology researching into a broad range of both fundamental and applied problems.
-These include developing nanotechnology based therapeutic strategies for disease treatment, protein mis-folding problems related to conditions such as Alzheimer’s, protein and peptide interactions at surfaces, biologically inspired nanomaterials for green technologies and nanoelectronics for future generation communications and sensing.
+Professor Sir Mark Welland started his career in nanoscience and nanotechnology at IBM Research Laboratories (Yorktown Heights, USA), where he was part of the team that developed one of the first scanning tunnelling microscopes.
+In 1985, appointed to a Lectureship in Electrical Engineering at the University of Cambridge, he set up the first tunnelling microscopy group in the UK, and in 1991 he began the Nanoscience Research Group.

-Sir Mark established a purpose built facility at the University of Cambridge, the Nanoscience Centre, which undertakes a variety of nano-related research programmes of an interdisciplinary nature.
-This was the base for the Interdisciplinary Research Collaboration (IRC) in Nanotechnology of which Sir Mark was the Director and whose highly successful legacy has been far reaching.
-He has substantive international connections in the USA, Japan, Europe, India and the Middle East.
-He established the Science and Technology Research Centre at the American University in Cairo, Egypt that he co-directed from 2003 to 2010 and from 2008 to 2012 was for the UK, the international principal investigator of the $100M World Premier Research Institute in nanomaterials based in Tsukuba, Japan.
-He has given a number of prestigious lectures that include the Turing Lecture, IEE and British Computing Society, 2002; the Sterling Lecturer, Annual Appointment made by the Sterling group of Universities, 2003; The Annual Materials Research Society of India Lecture, Mumbai, India, 2006 and the Max Planck Society Lecture 2007, MPI, Stuttgart, Germany, 2007.
-He was awarded the prestigious Rosetrees Trust Interdisciplinary Prize 2015 alongside Professor Andres Floto for research on tuberculosis drug treatments.
+Sir Mark established a purpose-built facility at the University of Cambridge, the Nanoscience Centre, which undertakes a variety of nano-related research programmes of an interdisciplinary nature.
+This was the base for the Interdisciplinary Research Collaboration (IRC) in Nanotechnology of which Sir Mark was the Director, and whose highly successful legacy has been far reaching.
+He established the Science and Technology Research Centre at the American University in Cairo, Egypt, that he co-directed from 2003 to 2010, and from 2008 to 2012 was for the UK, the International Principal Investigator of the $100M World Premier Research Institute in nanomaterials based in Tsukuba, Japan.